 For caffeine fanatics, Birds & Beans Coffee offers flavourful organic options that are freshly roasted in the neighbourhood.
 Those who fancy a casual drink should try Firkin on the Bay or the Blue Goose Tavern.

+Those with kids will also love Amos Waites Park, which features a public pool and two play structures.
 The neighbourhood is also home to Mimico Arena—a hub of recreational activity, including hockey and lacrosse—along with the Mimico Tennis Club and the Lakeshore Lawn Bowling Club.
 In short, living in Mimico is perfect for those who want to stay active.

-Real Estate Options
+Mimico Real Estate